MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-ring-deployment-intune-microsoft-update.md

 >
 > For more information on the features and capabilities included in each plan, including the new Defender Vulnerability Management add-on, see [Compare Microsoft Defender for Endpoint plans](defender-endpoint-plan-1-2.md).

-# Ring deployment using Intune and direct internt access for Microsoft Update
+# Ring deployment using Intune and direct internet access for Microsoft Update

 :::image type="content" source="images/mde-deploy-ring-intune-schedule.png" alt-text="Shows an example deployment schedule." lightbox="images/mde-deploy-ring-intune-schedule.png":::